Recent Sightings 2025

 1st October

-NORTH ARGYLL: A fly-by HOBBY was noted on Lismore this morning, also a juv PECTORAL SANDPIPER in the same area (David Jardine).
+Mid-ARGYLL: A fly-by HOBBY was noted on Luing this morning (David Jardine).

 ISLAY: A juv BUFF-BREASTED SANDPIPER was found in a field at Ballinaby in with a flock of Golden Plovers then a juv PECTORAL SANDPIPER flew over (Dan Brown).